gbalduzz/order-statistic-map/README.md

 a not yet present (already present) key.

-The following benchmarks were run using the [Google benchmark](https://github.com/google/benchmark) library on an Intel(R) Core(TM) i7-8700K CPU.
-The performance is also compared to `std::unordered_map` for reference, despite it being a different container with different properties.
+The following benchmarks were run using the [Google benchmark](https://github.com/google/benchmark) library on an Intel(R) Core(TM) i7-8700K CPU using GCC 9.3.0 with -O3 optimization.

 ### Cold cache
 The insertion-erasure test is performed by adding and removing different keys at each iteration, keeping